TimArinze/alx-low_level_programming/0x18-dynamic_libraries/README.md

 export LD_LIBRARY_PATH=:/home/ubuntu/programs/dynamic_library

-for use in python compile this way cc -fPIC -shared -o libfun.so function.c
+for use in python compile this way gcc -shared -o libfun.so -fPIC function.c